-• Installation of dedusting filters: in progress.
+- Installation of dedusting filters. - GHG Protocol Silver Seal: achieved in 2022, base year 2021.

-- GHG Protocol Silver Seal by 2023: achieved in 2022. - GHG Protocol Gold Seal by 2024: in progress. - Removals and storage of CO2 greater than emission (negative CO2 footprint): achieved in 2022.
+- GHG Protocol Gold Seal: achieved in 2023, base year 2022. - Removals and storage of CO2 greater than emission (negative CO2 footprint).

-Even the tiny amount of greenhouse gases (GHG) emitted by LIASA's operations are neutralized by removing and storing carbon from the conservation reserves of native forests and its own plantations.
+Even the small quantities of greenhouse gases (GHG) emitted by LIASA's operations are offset by the removal and stockpiling of carbon, environmental services provided by the natural conservation reserves of native forests and its own plantations.

-Direct greenhouse gas (GHG)emissions, in tons of CO2 eq

-(GRI 305-1; 305-2; 305-3)
+Direct greenhouse gas emissions (GHG), in tons of CO2 eq (GRI 305-1; 305-2; 305-3)